US Spending Bill Contains CLOUD Act, a Win For Tech and Law Enforcement - Slashdot

 It's likely that EU privacy rules would be incompatible with these kinds of requests anyway, so no treaty would be possible.
 Any kind of deal would have to respect EU citizen's rights, and give them an opportunity to oppose requests.

+But getting our elected idiots to understand this is an impossible task.

-Both EFF and ACLU think CLOUD act is a bad idea (Score:4, Insightful)
+Both EFF and ACLU think CLOUD act is a bad idea (Score:5, Insightful)

+Well the article was clear that it’s only a win for law enforcement and tech companies.
+It never claimed it was good for consumers.

 An opposite take (Score:5, Insightful)